buley/personal/src/content/wired.md

 # How I'm Wired

-> *“Freedom is not the absence of commitments, but the ability to choose—and commit myself to—what is best for me.” — Paulo Coelho (adapted)*
+> *“Freedom is not the absence of commitments, but the ability to choose--and commit myself to--what is best for me.” -- Paulo Coelho (adapted)*

 # Independence Processing

-> *“Freedom is not the absence of commitments, but the ability to choose—and commit myself to—what is best for me.” — Paulo Coelho*
+> *“Freedom is not the absence of commitments, but the ability to choose--and commit myself to--what is best for me.” -- Paulo Coelho*

-> *"The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion." — Albert Camus*
+> *"The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion." -- Albert Camus*

-*My core traits are not flaws—they're the foundation of my independence.
+*My core traits are not flaws--they're the foundation of my independence.
 I process differently, and that's my advantage.*

 I am wired for independence.
-This isn't a choice—it's how I operate.
+This isn't a choice--it's how I operate.

 My mind is designed for self-reliance, and I thrive when I can control my environment.